ChangWynn/CV/README.md

 ### Sales Associate
 - **Tel and Com** - *Troyes, France*

-    - Utilised selling techniques and problem-solving skills to close sales and achieve team weekly targets, contributing to business revenue and profitability.
+    - Utilised selling techniques and problem-solving skills to close sales and achieve collective targets, contributing to business revenue and profitability.
     - Provided personalised customer service by understanding and fulfilling user requirements, offering accurate product and service recommendations.
     - Assisted customers, addressing their needs and resolving issues, ensuring high-levels of customer satisfaction.